rabbitmq/rabbitmq-website/site/mqtt.md

 ## <a id="sparkplug-support" class="anchor" href="#sparkplug-support">Sparkplug Support</a>

-[Sparkplug](https://www.cirrus-link.com/mqtt-sparkplug-tahu/) is a specification that provides guidance for the design of a MQTT system.
+[Sparkplug](https://www.cirrus-link.com/mqtt-sparkplug-tahu/) is a specification that provides guidance for the design of an MQTT system.
 In Sparkplug, MQTT topics must start with `spAvM.N` or `spBvM.N`, where `M` and `N` are integers.
 This unfortunately conflicts with the way the RabbitMQ MQTT plugin [translates MQTT topics into AMQP routing keys](#implementation).